sandronuakey37/Rutherford-Scattering-Data-Analysis/README.md

 Data anlaysis of Rutherford scattering experiment.
 Includes calculation of theoretical cross-section and derivation of experimental cross section from real values.
+Scattering cross-section is calculated at a constant beam energy at varying beam angles.